wang-q/withncbi/pop/README.md

 * I've a very good assembly on chromosome level, but I can't find it in WGS.

     Best genomes on the world went to NCBI RefSeq.
 Use tools in `util/` to download them.
-Examples can be find in `pop/OPs.md`.
+Examples can be found in `pop/OPs.md`.